paragbaxi/qualysguard_vm_scan_trend/README.md

 Provide operational context on why vulnerability numbers are fluctuating in QualysGuard.
 Audits scan trends and accuracy across various scan segments and scan time.

-Automatically downloads scheduled scans to show differene in live hosts and host scan times.
+Automatically downloads scheduled scans to show difference in live hosts and host scan times.

 Important
 =========